lschierer/RUT/packages/luke/20050826/parents-lose-the-right-to-make-medical-decisions-for-their-children.md

 ---

-title: Parents lose the right to make medical decisions for their children
+title: "Parents lose the right to make medical decisions for their children"
 date: 2005-08-26 15:48:24
 tags:
   -  morality-religion